alexgreene/SLOPD-log-data/README.md

 ### What am I supposed to do with the data?
 Whatever the heck you want.
 Do some data science, journalism stuff, or make something cool or whatever.

-### If I use this do I owe you a life debt
+### If I use this do I owe you a life debt?
+What??!
 No, but I'd love to hear what you use the data for.